blurstudio/PrEditor/README.md

 PrEditor is built on Qt, but uses [Qt.py](https://github.com/mottosso/Qt.py) so you can choose to use PySide2 or PyQt5.
-We have elected to not directly depend on either of these packages as if you want to use PrEditor inside of a an existing application like Maya or Houdini, they already some with PySide2 installed.
+We have elected to not directly depend on either of these packages as if you want to use PrEditor inside of a an existing application like Maya or Houdini, they already come with PySide2 installed.
 If you are using it externally, add them to your pip install command.

 - PySide2: `pip install preditor PySide2`